 3. Choose the correct form

 Now that you’ve gotten access to the e-Filing system, the next thing to do is to choose the right form.
-Go to e-Form (which under e-filing) and choose Income Tax Form BE (e-BE).
-Note that this only for those without a business source of income with the assessment year 2020 (keep in mind that you’re filing for 2020 income tax in 2021).
+Go to e-Form (which is under e-filing) and choose Income Tax Form BE (e-BE).
+Note that this is only for those without a business source of income with the assessment year 2020 (keep in mind that you’re filing for 2020 income tax in 2021).

 4. Check if the details are correctYour particulars will be automatically filled out in the columns.
 So you have to make sure that they are correct.
 Don’t forget to fill in your bank account details for income tax returns so that the government can bank in the money.

 Next, key in your income details in the relevant categories based on your EA form for this part.
 Your company will provide the EA form, so don’t kancheong.
 Other than that, if you have been working the past few years but didn’t declare your income, then you should fill in the section called ‘Income Of Preceding Years Not Declared’.

 5. Claim those tax reliefs, rebates and exemptions

 Since the cost of living is rising, you should take this advantage to reduce the amount of taxes you’d need to pay is through these three things – exemptions, reliefs and rebates.
 Things that you claim are medical and life insurance, books, EPF/SOCSO contribution, fees and fitness equipment, just to name a few.
 So keep the receipts as proof of purchase/spending for the items you’re claiming for up to 7 years.

 READ: Claim As Much As Possible For Your Tax Refund!

 Once you’re done, scroll down to the last section called ‘Summary’.
 The system will then help to calculate your taxes (this is great if you’re mathematically challenged).
 Here you get to know whether you have a balance or excess in income tax payment.
 This balance/excess amount includes the deduction of the Monthly Tax Deduction (MTD), also known as PCB.